Tucson, AZ expands public access to reliable Internet with its Community Wireless Program

 The city accepted requests for free wireless routers during a two-week application process.
 Eligible residents are aged 18 and older, live in participating areas, and reside with a school-aged child, senior, or family member at risk from COVID-19.
 Tucson selected neighborhoods for the one-year pilot based on existing public Wi-Fi coverage accessible by the routers.
 The Community Wireless Program will be expanded in three phases to fill gaps in Internet connectivity.

-The City of Tucson is providing wireless access to members of the community to support remote learning, teleworking, and access to virtual services.
-This Community Wireless Program is funded through the federal CARES Act Coronavirus Relief Fund and allocated to this program by the Mayor and Tucson City Council.
-Internet services, for qualified applicants selected through the
+The City is providing wireless access to members of the community to support remote learning, telework, and access to virtual services.
+This Community Wireless Program is paid for by funds received from the Federal CARES Act Coronavirus Relief Fund.

 More from Tucson